WebexCC-SA/LAB-2352/docs/Labguide/Lab8.md

 <!-- md:option type:note -->
 !!! note "Step objective"
-    We look at how Autonomous Agents are created

     The Autonomous AI Agent for performing actions can handle various tasks, including:

     Natural Language Processing (NLP)—Understand and respond to human language in a natural and conversational manner.

     Decision making—Make informed choices based on available information and predefined rules.
 Automation—Automate repetitive or time-consuming tasks

 Step by step guide are provided here: [Autonomous Agents](../images/lab8/3.pdf)